petems/image-resizer-gh-action/README.md

 Since Github actions can be built together, you could put several steps together to do the following:

 * Resize images on pull-request above 1024 width and 768 height
-* Reduce them by 90%
+* Reduce them to 90%
 * Commit them to the PR
 * Comment on the PR with the resizing changes: